 - tiredness or fatigue

-It may take 3 to 6 weeks to experience any benefit.
-Stopping the use of St. John’s wort should be done gradually, to prevent side effects.
+It may take several weeks to experience any benefit.
+Like antidepressants, a person should stop using St. John’s wort gradually to prevent side effects.

-St. John’s wort may increase the effect of SSRI antidepressants.
-This can lead to a hazardous increase in serotonin in the body.
+St. John’s wort may also increase the effect of SSRI antidepressants.
+This can lead to a hazardous increase in serotonin in the body, which

 - muscle stiffness

 Also known as serotonin syndrome, this condition can even be fatal.

 A person with a diagnosis of depression should not use St. John’s wort as an alternative to therapies recommended by a doctor.
 If the herb is not effective, the depression may worsen.